Romanian Americans: History

 The first Romanian known to have been to what is now the United States was Samuel Damian (also spelled Domien), a former priest.
 Samuel Damian's name appears as far back as 1748, when he placed an advertisement in the South Carolina Gazette announcing the electrical demonstrations he planned to give and inviting the public to attend.
 Letters written in 1753 and 1755 by Benjamin Franklin attest to the fact that the two had met and had carried on discussions concerning electricity.
-Damian remained in the States some years living in South Carolina, then travelled on to Jamaica.
+Damian remained in the States some years living in South Carolina, then traveled on to Jamaica.

 There were several Romanians who became officers in the Union Army during the American Civil War, including Brevet Brigadier General George Pomutz, commander of the 15th Iowa Infantry Regiment, Captain Nicolae Dunca, who fought and died in the Battle of Cross Keys, and Captain Eugen Ghica-Comănești, of the 5th New York Volunteer Infantry.
-There were also several Romanian soldiers who fought in the Spanish–American War in 1898.
+There were also several Romanian-American soldiers who fought in the Spanish–American War in 1898.

-The first major wave of Romanian immigrants to the United States took place between 1895 and 1920, in which 145,000 Romanians entered the country.
-They came from various regions such as: Moldavia, Bukovina, Transylvania and neighboring countries such as Ukraine and Serbia with significant Romanian population.
-The majority of these immigrants particularly those from Transylvania and Banat that were under Austro-Hungarian rule left their native regions because of economic depression and forced assimilation, a policy practiced by Hungarian rulers.
+The first major wave of Romanian immigration to the United States took place between 1895 and 1920, in which 145,000 Romanians entered the country.
+They came from various regions such as Moldavia, Bukovina, and Transylvania, and neighboring countries such as Ukraine and Serbia with significant ethnic Romanian populations.
+The majority of these immigrants, particularly those from Transylvania and Banat that were under Austro-Hungarian rule, left their native regions because of economic depression and forced assimilation, a policy practiced by Hungarian rulers.

-They settled mostly in the industrial centers in Pennsylvania and Delaware as well as in areas around the Great Lakes such as Cleveland, Chicago, and Detroit.
+They settled mostly in industrial centers in Pennsylvania and Delaware, as well as in areas around the Great Lakes such as Cleveland, Chicago, and Detroit.
 The migrants from the Romanian Old Kingdom were mostly Jews, most of whom settled in New York.
 One of their prominent organizations was the United Rumanian Jews of America.
 75,000 Romanian Jews emigrated in the period 1881–1914, mostly to the United States.

-During the interwar period, the number of ethnic Romanians who migrated to the US decreased as a consequence of the economic development in Romania, but the number of Jews who migrated to the US increased, mostly after the rise of the fascism.
+During the interwar period, the number of ethnic Romanians who migrated to the U.S. decreased as a consequence of economic development in Romania, but the number of Jews who migrated to the U.S. increased, mostly after the rise of fascism.